What Changes Should I Make to my Running Training Program

 1) Ideally, marathon speed training is more geared towards longer distances, e.g. mile repeats, not 100m-400m repeats.

-is a run/walk as alternative for the traditional long distance run.
-He recommends doing 70% of running, 30% of walking which, in his view, still provides you with the training benefits of a long run, but leaves you less exhausted.
+Also consider a run/walk as alternative for the traditional long distance run.
+I'd recommend 70% of running, 30% of walking which still provides you with the training benefits of a long run, but leaves you less exhausted.

-Given the results of the race conversion calculator I would focus much of my marathon training on base running
+Given the results of the race conversion calculator I would focus much of my marathon training on building your base.

 It takes a long time to build a base and during that time you will continue to see the improvements from doing base running alone.